Paul Gray (footballer)

 Robert Paul Gray (born 28 January 1970 in Portsmouth) is a Northern Irish former footballer who played as a forward.

 Club career

 Gray started his career in Northern Ireland with Bangor, and was still a teenager when he began playing for the first-team before moving to Luton Town in 1986.
 He rose through the youth ranks at the club, eventually signing professional terms in 1988.
 He made his first-team debut in December 1989 against Arsenal.
-He made a further six appearances during the 1989–90 season, but did not feature the following season, and was sold to Wigan Athletic.
+He made six further appearances during the 1989–90 season, but did not feature the following season, and was sold to Wigan Athletic.
 He made his debut for the Latics in August 1991 against Shrewsbury Town.
-Gray appeared five times in the first-team before suffering a serious ankle injury against Sheffield United which would end his professional career.
+Gray appeared five times in the first-team before suffering a serious ankle injury against Sheffield United which ended his professional career.
 He returned to Bangor in 1993, and played out the rest of his career in Northern Ireland.